 It’s a myth that the aging process unequivocally equates to reduced mobility and flexibility.
 Although it’s correct that health conditions including osteoarthritis impact many older adults, it is equally valid that there are practical strategies that may be taken to establish maximum strength and stamina through your later years.

-One of the recommended approaches is to incorporate daily stretches to increase flexibility and improve mobility.
+One of the recommended approaches is to incorporate daily stretches to increase flexibility and improve mobility in seniors.
 Stretching leads to improved posture and movement of joints, together with diminished muscle pain and tension.
 It can also help lessen the risk of falls and other accidental injuries, and improves circulation, balance, coordination and muscle control.

 Always remember to check with your loved one’s medical professional prior to beginning any new workout program, including stretching.
 Along with his or her consent, the following are wonderful stretches for older adults:

 - Slowly bring down the chin towards the chest area, and turn the head to one side for a count of 15; then repeat with the opposite side.

 - Holding a towel in one hand, raise the arm vertically and hang the towel behind the back; then grab the bottom end of the towel with the other hand and stretch downward, holding for a count of 30.

 - Lift both arms straight out to your sides, with palms facing forward; slowly reach the arms straight back until a stretching sensation is felt, and hold for a count of 30.

 - From a seated position, lift one foot up and move slowly from one side to the other.
 Repeat with the other foot.